-A Short Edge Element is a movement where the skater must maintain a continuous sustained edge (one lobe) in any selected position.
-A Short Edge Element must be sustained in position for at least three (3) seconds to be considered for level, but not more than seven (7) seconds.
+A Short Edge Element is a movement where the skater must hold a continuous sustained edge (one lobe) in any selected position.
+A Short Edge Element must be held in position for at least three (3) seconds to attain a level, but not more than seven (7) seconds.
+Turns are not permitted except on the entry or exit of the element.
 The primary focus is on the quality of edge, and the secondary focus is on the position attained.
+Some examples include but are not limited to: